erhanersoz/JavaScript30/20 - Speech Detection/README.md

 `transcript` is the detected speech.

-If the transcript includes poop, poop, shit, or dump, it returns 💩 instead.
+If the `transcript` includes poop, poop, shit, or dump, it returns 💩 instead.

-If the transcript includes get the weather, it logs "Getting the weather" to console.
+If the trans`transcript`cript includes get the weather, it logs "Getting the weather" to console.

 if the speaking is over adds the `p` to the `words`.